-5. EXTRINSIC MUSCLES OF THE THUMB and the ANATOMICAL SNUFFBOX
+3. DEEP EXTENSORS OF THE FOREARM and the ANATOMICAL SNUFFBOX

 The deep layer of extensors includes muscles that originate from the radius, ulna, and the interosseous membrane – like the deep flexor layer on the other side of the forearm.
 Three of these are thumb muscles: an abductor pollicis longus, extensor pollicis brevis, and extensor pollicis longus, which insert in that order on the bases of the three bones of the thumb.

 - Locate the abductor pollicis longus, extensor pollicis brevis, and extensor pollicis longus.
-These muscles are found in the mid-forearm between the lateral and medial groups of superficial extensors.
+These muscles arise in the mid-forearm and insert on the thumb.

 Extensor pollicis longus passes through a different compartment of the extensor retinaculum producing a hollow called the “anatomical snuffbox” between its tendon and those of the other two thumb elevator muscles.
 The radial artery appears in this hollow between the tendons.